 Prior to 2016, the Group's operations were organized into one operating segment.
-In 2016, following the further expansion in service business and revenue generated from services beginning to account for a material portion of the total revenue, the Group operated and reviewed its performance in two segments: (i) Product sales which consisted of online retailing of consumer products, and (ii) Services which consisted of provision of services such as logistic services to other e-commerce retailers.
-The segment information reported prior to year ended December 31, 2016 was modified to be consistent with that of 2016.
+In 2016, following the further expansion in service business and revenue generated from services beginning to account for a material portion of the total revenue, the Group operated and reviewed its performance in two segments: (i) Product sales which consisted of sales of consumer products, and (ii) Services which consisted of provision of services such as logistic services to other e-commerce retailers.
 Furthermore, the Group's chief operating decision maker evaluates performance based on each reporting segment's net revenues, costs and gross profit and is not provided with asset information by segment.
+As of December 31, 2017, the total assets of Product sales segment and Services sales segment was \$104,559 and \$4,178.